musictheory/SwiffCore/readme.md

 This resulted in a very large binary size.

 5. **Write my own shape exported into a proprietery data format, then render it**
 This is basically an abstraction layer on #4.
 At some point, the data format begins to look like SWF.
+Why create a new data format when I can just:

 6. **Read the SWF file and render it myself.**